 Q. "Why are some of these fittings, valves, and nipples not for potable water?"

-A. Starting January 1st of 2010, California and Vermont enacted new lower lead laws and many more states are adopting such laws.
-Before that time, these top quality brass products were legal for potable water and products used throughout the world and actually contain much less lead than products manufactured before the 1980's.
+A. Starting January 1st of 2010, California and Vermont enacted new low lead laws.
+Effective January 2014, our U.S. Congress also passed the Reduction of Lead in Drinking Water Act (public law P.L.
+111-380) which revised the Safe Drinking Water Act definition of lead free to mean 0.25% or less (weighted average) in pipes and fixture fittings used for potable water.
+Before then these top quality brass products were legal for potable water and used throughout the world and actually contain much less lead than products manufactured before the 1980's.

 We hope that we have helped you on this page with bronze compression fittings,